charlesbrandt/public/system/editors/micro/index.md

 ## Selection

+TODO:

 Is there a way to bind "ctrl-space" to "start selection"?

 On mobile devices with touch keyboards, shift is not avaliable in the same way.
 I was unable to find a way to perform text block selection on a mobile device.

-## Buffers
+## Buffers / Tabs

 Buffer switching?

 Doesn't seem to be the same as emacs here.
-There is only the concept of tabs:
+There is only the concept of tabs.

+Remember: `alt-,` and `alt-.` to move to different tabs.

 - `tab 'filename'`: opens the given file in a new tab.